 Welcome to my creative space where I share poems that will move you (many w/audio), poetry recitations and dance clips that will entertain you, stories that will entertain you, photographs that will uplift you, and people who will inspire you. 🌞

 My weekly reflective posts ask you to pause, take a deep breath, and a minute or two, which I hope for your sake, you have the time to do.
 If you appreciate generous portions of thoughtfully crafted inspiring words, then this space will suit you.

-Since beginning this blog in August of 2019 I have written about a variety of topics, including the natural world, love, loss, art, dancing, writing, reading, teaching, self-discovery, empowerment, meditation, motivation, dreams, death, isolation, the global pandemic, social justice issues, and I sprinkle in life’s playful and funny.
+Since beginning this blog in August of 2019 I have written about a variety of topics, including, the natural world, love, loss, art, dancing, writing, reading, teaching, self-discovery, empowerment, strong women, meditation, music, motivation, dreams, death, isolation, the global pandemic, social justice issues, and I sprinkle in life’s playful and funny.
 Most of the photos shared were taken by me and are carefully chosen to enhance each post to give you a visual escape during your busy day.

 I invite you to join me on this inspirational journey where I capture and interpret what I see, hear, and feel around me.